Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 ### Extract text from an image file

-This example demonstrates how to extract printed or hand-written text for the image file [sample.jpg](sample.jpg) using the `ImageAnalysisClient`.
-The synchronous (blocking) `analyze_from_buffer` method call returns an `ImageAnalysisResult` object with a `read` property of type `ReadResult`.
+This example demonstrates how to extract printed or hand-written text for the image file `sample.jpg` using the `ImageAnalysisClient`.
+The synchronous (blocking) `analyze` method call returns an `ImageAnalysisResult` object with a `read` property of type `ReadResult`.
 It includes a list of text lines and a bounding polygon surrounding each text line.
 For each line, it also returns a list of words in the text line and a bounding polygon surrounding each word.

 <!-- SNIPPET:sample_ocr_image_file.read -->